Domestic reverse charge VAT for construction: what UK tradespeople need to know

 When the reverse charge applies

-- The customer is registered for CIS (or should be)
+- The customer is registered for CIS, or should be.

-- The supply is reported within CIS
+- The supply is reported within the CIS framework.

 What counts as construction services?